jwr/lsquaredc/README.md

 `i2c_send_sequence()` takes four parameters:

 * `handle` is the handle returned from `i2c_open()`
 * `sequence` is the I2C operation sequence that should be performed.
 It can include any number of writes, restarts and reads.
-Note that the sequence is composed of `uint16_t`, not `uint8_t`.
+Note that the sequence is composed of `uint16_t`, not `uint8_t` elements.
 This is because we have to support out-of-band signalling of `I2C_RESTART` and `I2C_READ` operations, while still passing through 8-bit data.
 * `sequence_length` is the number of sequence elements (not bytes).
-Sequences of length up to 65535 are supported, but   there is an upper limit on the number of segments (restarts): no more than 42.
+Sequences of arbitrary (well, 32-bit) length are supported, but there is an upper limit on the number of segments (restarts): no more than 42.
+This limit is imposed by the Linux ioctl() I2C interface.
 The minimum sequence length is (rather obviously) 2.
 * `received_data` should point to a buffer that can hold as many bytes as there are `I2C_READ` operations in the   sequence.
 If there are no reads, 0 can be passed, as this parameter will not be used.

 `i2c_send_sequence()` uses the Bus Pirate I2C convention, which I found to be very useful and compact.
 As an example, this